artialex/artialex.github.io/public/notes/Naming variables.md

 | `cb`                                         | `callback`              |
 | `util`, `utils`                              | `tools`, `helpers`      |

-### Name symmetry
+Name symmetry.
 This is not a strict list, just a recommendation

 | Name                | Symmetric name           |
 | :------------------ | :----------------------- |